jotorren/microservices-transactions-tcc/README.md

 [11] Once the Composite Service ends calling Domain Services, it invokes the `commit()` method on the Coordinator  (`TccRestCoordinator`)

-[12] The coordinator sends a PUT request to the confirm URI of the TCC Service, adding the Composite Transaction data as the request content
+[12] The coordinator sends a PUT request to the "confirm URI" of the TCC Service, adding the Composite Transaction data as the request content

-[13] The TCC Service iterates over the transaction participants list and, for each of them, sends a PUT request to their respective TCC confirm URI (computed during the Composite Transaction creation)
+[13] The TCC Service iterates over the transaction participants list and, for each of them, sends a PUT request to their respective "TCC confirm URI" (computed during the Composite Transaction creation)

 [14] When a Domain Service receives the confirm call, it extracts the transaction partial id from the URI